-Artificial Intelligence can offer massive support to companies in several ways.
-The bigger the size of an inventory - the better use can be found for a trained AI.
+Artificial intelligence (AI) inventory management can offer massive support to companies in several ways.
+The bigger the size of an inventory — the better use can be found for a trained AI.

 To better understand the possible applications of an AI for logistical purposes, let's focus our sights at the most common problems that companies face while managing the inventory and establishing efficient supply chains.